ethHong/getyourcoffee/README.md

 ## 2. Initial Modeling for Coffee Wait time with small amount of data

-With limited access to real-time wait time data, this project proposes two complementary approaches to **estimate coffee shop wait time** using public metadata from APIs (e.g., Foursquare rating, density, popularity).
+With limited access to real-time wait time data, this project proposes some complementary approaches to **estimate coffee shop wait time** using public metadata from APIs (e.g., Foursquare rating, density, popularity).
 Both methods are built on simple assumptions to provide a fast, lightweight, and interpretable estimation.

 ### 1. Probabilitstic baseline heuristic model